googlesamples/arcore-depth-lab/README.md

 This sample uses depth hit testing to obtain the raycasted 3D position and surface normal of a raycasted screen point.

+### `PointCloud`
+This samples computes a point cloud on the CPU using the depth array.
+Press the **Update** button to compute a point cloud based on the latest depth data.

 ### `RainParticles`
 This sample uses the GPU depth texture to compute collisions between rain particles and the physical environment.